Wind parameters

 The value of [Max Force] is first set to 0 and then gradually increased until the optimum value is reached.

-Set the value at which the maximum swinging range is reached and no change is observed.
+Use the value at which the maximum sway range is reached and no change is observed.

 TIPS

-If the value of [Max Force] is set too high, the parameter may swing out of balance, resulting in jerky motion.
+If the value of [Max Force] is set too high, the parameter may max out, resulting in jerky motion.

 It is best to set the [Max Force] value to a line just below which no change in movement can be seen.